Fertagus: Travessia do Tejo, Transportes S.A:

 For further information on the 25th April bridge, see theLisbon Bridges page of this site.

-CAMPOLIDE (P2P) The cross-Tagus line uses the western side of this recently rebuilt station, with CP suburban services using the rest of the facility.
-A blue Fertagus train on this alignment can be seen in the upper left of the adjacent photo.
-CP sidings (on right in photo) house Sintra Line class 2300 and 2400 EMUs as well as class 3500 double-deck stock.
-The train passes under the magnificent 18th-century Aqueduto das Águas Livres (Free Waters Aqueduct) before passing a shabby area of shanties to the left.
-However, modern flats are also being erected nearby.
-The line also goes under the Viaduto Duarte Pacheco which carries road traffic towards the bridge area.
-The train passes through short, new platforms at an as yet unused halt (Alvito).
 To the right can be seen the compact Tapadinha athletics stadium before the train moves on to the Ponte 25 de Abril.
 There are magnificent views left towards Lisbon, with the Carris tram depot immediately below the line, and up the Tagus towards the Ribatejo, whilst to the right can be seen the 16th-century Torre de Belém and the Padrão dos Descobrimentos (Monument to the Discoveries) at the river edge.
 Photography from the train is difficult, however, because the train deck is partly enclosed by girders along its full length.
 As the train approaches the south bank, good views of the tall Cristo-Rei (Christ the King) monument at Almada can be seen to the left, before the train enters a short tunnel which goes under the toll booths of the road level of the bridge.
-Just before arriving at Pragal the new Metro do Sul do Tejo tracks cross the Fertagus track, though these are not yet (2007) in use.
+Just before arriving at Pragal the new Metro do Sul do Tejo tracks cross beneath the Fertagus tracks.

-CORROIOS (P2P) After passing through a short tunnel, the town of Corroios can be seen to the left of the train which is still at a slightly higher level than the parallel road (right) at this point.
-Buildings are now also evident to the right where a large car-park can also be seen (for 1500 vehicles).
-Corroios station is entered five minutes after leaving Pragal.
-Sul-Fertagus and TST buses also serve this station, which has ten shops.
 From 1 May 2007 an added link came in to service when the Metro do Sul do Tejo opened.
-This will eventually provide services to Cacilhas, Almada and the University at Caparica but, as of summer 2007, it reaches only as far as Cova da Piedade.
+This nowadays provides tram services to Cacilhas, Almada and the University at Caparica but, by the summer 2007, it had reached only as far as Cova da Piedade.
 Beyond the station on the left are various small-scale industrial plants including a cork processing works and a Toyota facility.
 Another large car-park on the left and the Seixal stadium, preface the train's arrival at Foros de Amora, just three minutes after leaving Corroios.
 Behind lie the Tagus bridge and Cristo Rei statue on the left.

 FOGUETEIRO (1P1P1) After leaving Foros de Amora, the line diverges from the A2 motorway as the track veers left.
 After two minutes, Fogueteiro station is reached.
 This was the terminus until 2004.
 The station itself is spacious, with a striking wavy roof and includes a café, news-stand and toilet facilities.
 There is also a Fertagus information desk.
 Across the road from the station are some steps to a commercial centre which includes a café overlooking the attractive station.
 After leaving Fogueteiro, via a small cutting, the train sweeps left, past a Sagres beer depot and semi-industrial landscape.
 On the left are the Fertagus sheds and sidings as the train nears Coina.

-After passing a huge waste tip on the left, the beautifully tiled old station building comes into sight.
+After passing a huge waste tip on the left, the beautifully tiled old station building comes into sight on the left.
 It has survived at the north west end of the otherwise rebuilt and enlarged, modern station at Pinhal Novo.
-On leaving the 2 Fertagus lines go right as 4 CP tracks go left.
+On leaving ,the 2 Fertagus lines go right as 4 CP tracks go left.